abergs/ideasofanders/_posts/2018-08-19-fido2-net-library.md

 ## 6. The community is fantastic
 While documentation outside of the RFC spec is a bit sparse and sometimes hard to find, the community is a great place to ask for guidance.

-Special thanks to [Adam Powers](https://twitter.com/apowers313) and [Ackermann Yuriy](https://twitter.com/herrjemand) who has been very friendly and answering questions on twitter, helping me making progress on the library.
+Special thanks to [Adam Powers](https://twitter.com/apowers313) and [Ackermann Yuriy](https://twitter.com/herrjemand) who has been very friendly and answering questions on twitter, helping me make progress on the library.

 A couple of months in to the project, [Alex Seigler](https://twitter.com/alexseigler/) sent a pull request contributing lots of verification code for different attestation formats.
 I really wouldn't have made it this far without the many pull requests that followed from Alex.
 Thank you Alex and thank you [Open Source](https://github.com/abergs/fido2-net-lib/pulls?q=is%3Apr+is%3Aclosed).